dziwuj/futurum/README.md

 -   **Build Tool**: Vite
 -   **TypeScript**: Strongly typed codebase for better maintainability.

+## Online Demo

+You can also view a live demo of the Campaign Management System at https://futurum-nine.vercel.app.

 ## Installation

 1. Clone the repository:

     ```bash
     git clone https://github.com/dziwuj/futurum
     cd futurum
     ```

 2. Install dependencies:

     ```bash
     yarn
     ```

 3. Start the development server:

     ```bash
     yarn dev
     ```

 4. Open your browser and navigate to `http://localhost:5173`

 ## Scripts